 The bottom line

-The overall winner in the Barclays Ring vs. Capital One Platinum showdown is Barclays Ring due to its low-interest rates and low fees.
+The overall winner in the Barclaycard Ring vs. Capital One Platinum showdown is Barclaycard Ring due to its low-interest rates and low fees.
 But if you are the kind of person who pays off your card in full every month, there is something to be said for the travel and purchase benefits from Capital One Platinum.

-In most cases, Barlcays Ring comes out on top.
-Even if you don’t really like credit cards but want to keep one for emergencies or to help your credit, the ultra-low-cost Barclays Ring is a great choice.
+In most cases, Barlcaycard Ring comes out on top.
+Even if you don’t really like credit cards but want to keep one for emergencies or to help your credit, the ultra-low-cost Barclaycard Ring is a great choice.

 Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.